RosaHornero/seq_nms_lab2/README.md

 `$ python get_pkllist.py`

-10) We go back to the /seq_nms folder and run the yolo_seqnms.py script in charge of detecting the objects in each frame
+10) We go back to the /seq_nms folder and run the 'yolo_seqnms.py' script in charge of detecting the objects in each frame.

 `$ cd ..`

 `$ python yolo_seqnms.py`

+11) Go back to the video folder and run the following script to reconstruct the video with the detected objects.

+`$ cd video`

+`$ python img2video.py -i output`

 ## Reference